 5) The parents of a student with disabilities subject to a suspension of five consecutive school days or less shall be provided with the same opportunity for an informal conference available to parents of non-disabled students under the Education Law.

-6) Superintendent hearings on disciplinary charges against students with disabilities subject to a suspension for more than five school days shall be bifurcated into a guilt/no guilt phase and if guilt is found and a manifestation determination in accordance with § 201.4 of the Commissioner's Regulations results in a "No" manifestation determination, then a penalty phase in accordance with the procedures set forth in the Commissioner’s regulations incorporated into this code.
-The Superintendent shall make a threshold determination of whether a suspension or removal in excess of 10 consecutive school days shall be considered.
-If such shall be determined affirmatively, the hearing shall be adjourned until a manifestation determination is made.
+6) Superintendent hearings on disciplinary charges against students with disabilities subject to a suspension for more than five school days shall include a guilt/no guilt phase and if guilt is found and a manifestation determination in accordance with § 201.4 of the Commissioner's Regulations results in a "No" manifestation determination or a “Yes” manifestation determination when the conduct involves weapons , illegal drugs, controlled substances or serious bodily injury, then a penalty phase in accordance with the procedures set forth in the Commissioner’s regulations incorporated into this code.

-7) The removal of a student with disabilities other than a suspension or placement in an IAES shall be conducted in accordance with the due process procedures applicable to such removals of non-disabled students, except that school personnel may not impose such removal for more than 10 consecutive days or for a period that would result in a disciplinary change in placement, unless the manifestation team has determined that the behavior is not a manifestation of the student’s disability or the behavior involves weapons, illegal drugs, controlled substances or serious bodily injury.
+7) The removal of a student with disabilities other than a suspension or placement in an IAES shall be conducted in accordance with the due process procedures applicable to such removals of non-disabled students, except that school personnel may not impose such removal for more than 10 consecutive days or for a period that would result in a disciplinary change in placement, unless the manifestation team has determined that the behavior is not a manifestation of the student’s disability or the behavior is a manifestation of the student’s disability but involves weapons, illegal drugs, controlled substances or serious bodily injury.

 8) During any period of suspension or removal, including placement in an IAES, students with disabilities shall be provided with a Free Appropriate Public Education (FAPE) as required by federal and state law and the Commissioner’s regulations incorporated into this code.

 1) An expedited due process hearing shall be conducted in the manner specified by the Commissioner’s regulations incorporated into this code, if: